Polkas/cat2cat/README.md

 ## transform a categorical variable according to a new encoding

+Why cat2cat:
+- stop removing variables for ml models because categories are not the same across time
+- use a statistical modelling to join datasets from different time points and retain caterogical variable structure
+- visualize any factor variable across time
+- universal algorithm which could be used in different science fields

-In many projects where dataset contains a caterogical variable one of the biggest obstacle is that the data provider during internal proceesses was changing an encoding of this variable during a time.
+In many projects where dataset contains a categorical variable one of the biggest obstacle is that the data provider during internal processes was changing an encoding of this variable during a time.
 Thus some categories were grouped and other were separated or a new one is added or an old one is removed.

 ## Installation